highruned/ls-module-flatfoot/README.md

 ### Creation/Deletion
 In order to add a CMS object from the filesystem, simply create them as you normally would but with sanitized filenames in mind (colons become semicolons, read below).
 However, in order for FlatFile to update filesystem files from changes made in the Administration Area, they must belong to the same user/group as PHP.

-In order to delete a CMS object from teh filesystem, simply save the file with no content, or just `-` as the content.
+In order to delete a CMS object from the filesystem, simply save the file with no content, or just `-` as the content.
 Again, correct file permissions must be set.

 ### Enable Debugging
 In order to see what FlatFoot is doing upon page refresh, simply enable `DEV_MODE` in `config/config.php`.